 - Be prepared for the follow up then do so—Determine your follow-up process (who is doing what and when) before the career fair.
 Then, while the impression is still fresh, categorize your candidates into groups as the career fair ends: best matches, possible matches, and no matches (or some form of this grouping).
 Although every candidate should be viewed as a potential customer or future client, differentiate your follow up according to the groupings.
 During the career fair, your recruiters should schedule interviews with the candidates they see as potential matches for open positions and meet with them on campus the next day.
 Send a “thank you” e-mail to everyone else that stopped by your booth and left their resumes.
 You’ve got a great opportunity to reinforce a first impression.

 Courtesy of the National Association of Colleges and Employers.

-The office of Professional and Career Development collaborates with the office of Economic Development and Engagement.
+The office of Career Discovery and Planning is now part of the college’s office of Economic Development and Engagement.